thinknimble/tn-models-fp/README.md

 ## `createApi`

-This is the main entrypoint to tn-models-fp.
+This is the main entrypoint to tn-models.

 An api handler can be created with or without custom service calls.
 Any custom call is provided with a set of utils accordingly to what they're told what the input-output is.
 These utils allow to convert camelCase->snake_case (toApi) as well as snake_case->camelCase (fromApi).